SITUATION UPDATE: 15 July 2026

 There are 2 main types of avian influenza:

 - high pathogenicity avian influenza (HPAI), which can cause severe signs and high death rates in birds.
-There are a number of strains including H5, H7, and H9
+There are a number of strains including H5, H7, and H9.

 - low pathogenicity avian influenza (LPAI), which typically causes few or no signs in birds but can possibly mutate to HPAI.

 LPAI is present in wild birds in New Zealand.
 We have an active surveillance programme for LPAI and test around 2,000 samples from wild birds each year.
+LPAI causes few or no signs of illness in wild birds.
+However, when a low pathogenicity strain of avian influenza is introduced to chickens, it can mutate into a high pathogenicity strain.

 Strains of HPAI have circulated globally for years.
 Many countries have seasonal outbreaks in poultry every year.